 Qatar has a dry, subtropical desert climate.
 The sun shines virtually every day and rainfall is almost non-existent, averaging about three inches (80mm) a year and falling only in winter.
 Summers (June to September) are sizzling hot by day, and warm at night, with temperatures often hitting 104°F (40°C) or above.
 Winters are only slightly cooler by day but can be very chilly at night.
 The best time to visit Qatar is between October and April, when daytime temperatures are bearable and there is little threat of sand storms.

 The official currency is the Qatari Riyal (QAR), which divides into 100 dirhams.
 Money can be exchanged at banks, the airport and exchange dealers.
-The main bank branches are on Grand Hamad Street in Doha.
-Banks are open Saturday to Thursday 8am to 1pm and some are open into the evening.
-ATMs are available on the main streets of the cities and towns, at banks and in shopping malls.
-Most shops, hotels and restaurants accept international credit cards.
+Banks are generally open Saturday to Thursday 7:30am to 1pm, and ATMs are widespread.
+All major credit cards are widely accepted.

 Arabic is the official language, but English is widely spoken.